 Mom, wife, computer geek, web designer, musician, board member, ski bum, bicyclist, camper, glamper, fishing woman, treasure hunter, bookkeeper, office wizard, blogger, vlogger, and Pampered Chef Independent Consultant, trekking through life in Jackson Hole, Wyoming

-I’ve been making this dish for 30 years, it’s a friend and family favorite.
+This is a dish I’ve been making for 30 years, it’s a friends and family favorite and most requested recipe.
 I have used moose, elk, and antelope, I used antelope steaks in the photos your see here.
 Substituting beef or pork would work, just make sure to cut away as much of the fat as you can before cooking, game meat is very lean.

-When choosing a sauce, get one with lots of flavor, don’t use a mild sauce, the meat overpowers it and the dish is not as good.
+When choosing a sauce, pick one with lots of flavor, don’t use a mild sauce, the meat overpowers it and the dish will not have a balanced flavor.
 Las Palmas Medium Enchilada Sauce has proven to be the best for this recipe.
-When choosing a cheese be sure to spend a little more and get good quality cheese or they flavor will not be as good, and it will be greasy.
+When choosing a cheese be sure to spend a little more and get good quality cheese or the flavor will not be as good, and it will be greasy.